-This module will provide the apprentice with the understanding of principles, properties and techniques of diagnostic instruments used for physiological measurements in a clinical setting.
+The module aims to provide the apprentice with knowledge and understanding of principles and properties of measurement techniques used in carrying out physiological measurements in their specialism.

 This is a professional programme and the apprentice will be taught via a work-integrated blended learning approach which will comprise the following: